Forest Management Standards and Third-Party Certification

 100% of the woodlands we manage are audited and certified by independent third parties.
 98% of the area we manage in Canada is public land.
 The use of public land in Ontario is governed by long-term forest management arrangements that include a public input process and regular, periodic government auditing.
 In Quebec, where the provincial government bears the main responsibility for forest management planning, the forestry industry, with public input, can only harvest where permitted by the Quebec government.

 In Quebec, one of the two suspended certificates in Lac-Saint-Jean covers an area at the center of a complex territorial dispute between two First Nations and the Quebec government.
 Resolute plays no role in this dispute.
 For this certificate and the other suspended one in Quebec, FSC auditors also raised issues related to the provincial government’s caribou conservation plans, which were deemed inadequate as they relate to elements of the federal caribou recovery strategy, more specifically the disturbance level.
 However, other holders of FSC certificates for neighboring territories in the Lac-Saint-Jean region have had their certificates renewed, despite having submitted the same caribou habitat conservation plan that was considered unacceptable when Resolute’s FSC certificates were audited.
-These are the two main issues that led to the temporary suspension of Resolute’s certificates in the Lac-Saint-Jean region.
+These are the two main issues that led to the suspension of Resolute’s certificates in the Lac-Saint-Jean region.

 Statements from the Quebec government confirm that the matters described above are the government’s concern, and that the Province of Quebec is responsible for both the territorial disputes and the caribou habitat issues.
 FSC Canada asked the certification body to extend the temporary suspension of one of Resolute’s Quebec certificates until July 2015 to give the government time to settle its dispute with the Cree First Nation, which dates back to 2002, and resolve the issues with its caribou conservation plan.
 An additional one-year extension was granted in July 2015 by FSC to facilitate continued progress in the negotiations between the Government of Quebec, and the Cree and Innu people, as well as the development of a woodland caribou habitat rehabilitation strategy.

-It is interesting to note that only the Lac-Saint-Jean certificate has been extended, while the expired Mistassini-Péribonka certificate was not treated with the same measure of flexibility, even though it was alleged to suffer the same defect related to the caribou conservation plan.
+It is interesting to note that only the Lac-Saint-Jean certificate was extended, while the expired Mistassini-Péribonka certificate was not treated with the same measure of flexibility, even though it was alleged to suffer the same defect related to the caribou conservation plan.
 The Mistassini-Péribonka FSC certificate has since been terminated.

 In Ontario, the Black Spruce and Dog River-Matawin FSC certificate suspension was based on issues related to securing support from interested parties for Resolute’s FSC protected area proposal.
 The company had originally planned to fulfill this requirement as part of its participation in the Canadian Boreal Forest Agreement (CBFA) process, whose membership included environmental groups.
 However, the process has been difficult in light of the breakdown of negotiations in May 2013.
 A new corrective action verification audit (CVA) was carried out in April 2014.
 In order to prevent the publication of a problematic draft report, Resolute sought a legal injunction following the 2014 audit.